riswill9/Flower-AI/README.md

 **<ins>AI Flower Classification & Generation</ins>**

-**Hello!** My names Kerisa and this is a project my partner Jonathan Moore and I worked on for Pace University's **Artificial Intelligence Internship Experience!**
+**Hello!** My names Kerisa Williams and this is a project my partner Jonathan Moore and I worked on for Pace University's **Artificial Intelligence Internship Experience!**

 In order to complete this final project we: